Eric Eben Sevareid

 3. Criminology:

 I work closely with criminologists (including the 2022 winner of the Stockholm Prize in Criminology, Dr. Peggy Giordano) to evaluate the significance of relationship problems for crime and deviance, especially intimate partner violence and substance (ab)use.
 My colleagues and I assessed key connections between motherhood, stress, and intimate partner violence.
 We have also examined adolescents’ dating partners as socializing influences for alcohol use and abuse.
-I continue work in this area, and my focus has recently shifted to antisocial behaviors in general.
+I am collaborating with an undergraduate student mentee on childhood risk factors for adult antisocial behavior.
+We will present this work at the annual conference of the American Society of Criminology in San Francisco, November 2024.

 Appointments: